hidabe/portmagic/README.md

 2. Rename configuration-sample.php to configuration.php and review it

+3. You need access to about.me and get your Developer KEY

-3. Rename data-sample.json to data.json and set your webs/app links here
+4. Rename data-sample.json to data.json and set your webs/app links and about.me profiles

 Ok, it is done! try!